 There are many factors to consider when choosing window treatments for your home.
 Two of the most popular options on the market are cellular shades and pleated shades.
 But which one is right for your home, cellular or pleated?
-To help you in decision-making process, here’re a comparison and contrast of pleated shades and cellular shades with pros and cons of each.
+To help you in the decision-making process, here’s a comparison and contrast of pleated shades and cellular shades with pros and cons of each.

 Differences Between Pleated Shades and Cellular Shades